hufflk96/javascript-quiz/README.md

 # JavaScrip Fundamentals Quiz

 ## Discription
-- This application is used to test your knowledge on javascript fundamentals in a funa dn interactave environment.
-The questions are displayed in multiple choice formatting and time for quick thinking and knowledge testing.
+- This application test your knowledge on javascript fundamentals in a fun and interactive environment.
+The questions are displayed in multiple choice formatting and timed for quick thinking and knowledge testing.

 ## Usage
-- This use of the game is to test how much you know from fundamentals of javascript and keep your highscore afterwards!
+- The use of the game is to test how much you know from fundamentals of javascript!

 ## Links